RocketSmash9000/IATL/README.md

 I will (eventually) get my game into Steam if it has enough support here.

+## Controls
+- Use WASD to move
+- Use Q/E to rotate
+- Use Numpad Enter to get to the credits

 ### Join IATL's official Discord server [here](https://www.discord.gg/qxtpDyQRpv)